 A person victimises an individual if:

-he subjects that individual to a detriment
+subject that individual to a detriment

 See Example 1 for a basic illustration.